Chirag-ahir/My-SQL-All-Basic/README.md

 What is the diference between Primary key and Foreign key?
 A primary key generally focuses on the uniqueness of the table.
 It assures the value in the specific column is unique.
 A foreign key is generally used to build a relationship between the two tables.
 Table allows only one primary key.

+ What is SQL Joins ?<br>
+ A SQL JOIN clause is used to combine rows from two or more tables, based on a related column between them.<br>

+>INNER JOIN: Returns records that have matching values in both tables<br>

+>LEFT JOIN: Returns all records from the left table, and the matched records from the right table<br>

+>RIGHT JOIN: Returns all records from the right table, and the matched records from the left table<br>

+>CROSS JOIN: Returns all records from both tables<br>

  <a href="https://intellipaat.com/blog/tutorial/sql-tutorial/" target="_blank">Further blogs on SQL :</a>